 The predictions from the \texttt{clean} experiment and its corresponding skill is shown in blue in Figure \ref{fig:casestudy2}.
 Comparisons between experiments are summarized below. \begin{itemize}

 \item For the \texttt{trend} experiment (Fig.\ \ref{fig:casestudy2}, orange line), the linear trend was computed over the full dataset (0.1048\textdegree C decade\textsuperscript{-1}; January 1900 to December 2024).
 The trend over the full data set is nearly 3 times higher than the trend over the training period.
 Thus, the error is lower for the trend predictions, due to knowledge of the increased trend during model training.
 However, this trend from the testing period would not be known in a true testing sense where the testing data are completely unseen.
-Thus, the model’s performance is inflated; the trend has the largest impact on the overall skill in this case study. \item For the \texttt{climo} experiment (Fig.\ \ref{fig:casestudy2}, green line), we use climatology calculated from January 1991 to December 2020 (i.e., spanning both the validation and testing periods).
+Thus, the model’s performance is inflated, as shown by the adjusted MAE being much higher; the trend has the largest impact on the overall skill in this case study. \item For the \texttt{climo} experiment (Fig.\ \ref{fig:casestudy2}, green line), we use climatology calculated from January 1991 to December 2020 (i.e., spanning both the validation and testing periods).
 We find the error is slightly lower than the \texttt{clean} experiment, but again, this skill is inflated due to knowledge of information from the test data. \item For the \texttt{split} experiment (Fig.\ \ref{fig:casestudy2}, red line), we split the training, validation, and testing sets by only a one month separation instead of splitting the data with a sizable gap between the next dataset to avoid data leakage from low frequency variability, The resulting error is lower than the \texttt{clean} experiment, but the skill is again inflated due to data leakage. \item Finally, for the \texttt{split-trend-climo} experiment (Fig.\ \ref{fig:casestudy2}, purple line), we combine the preprocessing missteps from the three previous experiments.
-The result is a slightly lower error than those three experiments, again producing artificially inflated skill. \end{itemize}
+The result is a slightly lower error than those three experiments, resulting in artificially inflated skill when compared with the adjusted MAE. \end{itemize}